alex-pierron/CTRL_RIS/README.md

 ## 📚 Citation

-If you use FAIR_RIS_AI in your research, please cite our work using one of the following formats:
+If you use CTRL_RIS in your research, please cite our work using one of the following formats:

 ### Software Citation (Recommended)
 ```bibtex